Telenav/smithy/README.md

    javadoc contributions for them.
- * `smithy-java-generators` - The motherlode - Java code generators for Smithy model classes - things that aren't server-specific shapes such as operations, but result in generic pojos.
+ * `smithy-java-generators` - The motherlode - Java code generators for Smithy model classes - things that aren't server-specific shapes such as operations, and resources, but result in generic pojos.
 Covers
    * Generating validating wrapper types for all of the basic smithy types
    * Generating validating wrapper types for lists, maps and sets
    * Generating structure types that aggregate primitive or model-defined types